Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Free up some space for flags and vars by checking trainer flags or if player has items + useless flags like FLAG_SYS_B_DASH
 - Free up some trainers (Rival, Aqua/Magma leaders) by checking MAPSECs and other story-related flags.
 Could use a generic TrainerPartyOverride func
 - Try to recover the item desc header native behavior by checking if the player has the item. destroying window could be checked by its window id
-- Add a teleporter to be able to change between regionals forms of pokemons? (galarian birds, alola, galar...)
+- Add a teleporter to be able to change between regionals forms of pokemons? (galarian birds, alola, galar...) -> ingame trade with yourself
 - Add soaring & Eon flute?
+- Change some interfaces to have a visual identity